Sdaas/hello-karate/README.md

 From the command line, run `mvn test`

-Note that the `maven surefire plugin` is configured to treat all `.java` files in `com.daasworld` as Test classes and to ignore all tests in the `feature` folder
+Note that the `maven surefire plugin` is configured to treat all `.java` files in `com.daasworld` as Test classes and to ignore all tests in the `karate` folder

 ##### Running the Karate Tests